 If a person is making a mountain out of a molehill, it means they are exaggerating.
 In other words, they are taking a minor issue and turning it into a bigger problem than it really is.

 Example: I couldn’t remember the exact date that I met my wife, and she got angry at me over it.
 I’ll tell ya, she made a mountain out of a molehill.
 Oh well, at least I got the year right.

 Synonyms / Related Phrases: blown out of proportion, exaggerate, overreact, spread on thick

 The Origin Of ‘Making a Mountain Out of a Molehill’

 Moles are adorable.
 I wonder if the originator of this phrase liked them… hmm.
 Anyways, the origin of the saying “making a mountain out of a molehill” is unclear, but what is known is that it’s over 350 years old.
 It is found as early as the year 1660 in a lexicon book by James Howell.
 This book contains many proverbs from different languages and there’s a part from it that reads:

 “Making mountains of molehill.”

-- Deacon was looking forward to making stuffed green peppers for dinner, but when he went to make them, he didn’t have everything he needed.
-He was greatly annoyed and began making a mountain out of a molehill.
-He realized the grocery store was only a few minutes away, so he cooled his jets.
+- Deacon was looking forward to making stuffed green peppers for dinner, but when he went to grab the ingredients from the fridge, they were missing.
+He got frustrated and began making a mountain out of a molehill.